8 Essential Embroidery Supplies (List for Beginners)

 Sulky Tender Touch backing is one example of an embroidery backing that you iron onto the back of your finished embroidery design.

-Now, if you’re lost with all these possible stabilizer combinations, you can also purchase something like the Embroiderer’s Compass to take the guesswork out of stabilizer selection.
+And, if you’re totally overwhelmed with all these possible stabilizer combinations, you can purchase something like the Embroiderer’s Compass to take the guesswork out of stabilizer selection.

 2. Embroidery Items and Applique Fabrics

-Here’s my list of the best places to buy blanks for machine embroidery, including my favorite websites, big-box stores, and online apparel suppliers.
+Embroidery blanks are your blank t-shirts, onesies, towels, hats, etc., that you plan to embroider.
+My list of the best places to buy blanks for machine embroidery showcases my favorite websites, big-box stores, wholesale distributors, and online apparel suppliers.

 3. Embroidery Needles

-While you can use sewing machine needles for many projects, specialized machine embroidery needles are better in most cases.
+While you can use sewing machine needles for many projects, specialized machine embroidery needles are usually better.
 (Learn more in my post about how to choose the best machine embroidery needle.)

 4. Embroidery Thread and Bobbin Thread